ixmorrow/raindrops-oracle-crank/README.md

 # Raindrops Contest Crank
-This repo is a service deployed on Heroku to serve as a crank on the (Raindrops Contest program)[https://github.com/ixmorrow/raindrops-contests].
+This repo is a service deployed on Heroku to serve as a crank on the [Raindrops Contest program](https://github.com/ixmorrow/raindrops-contests).

 When a new contest is created with the program, a POST request should also be sent to the `/addContest` endpoint of this service's API.
 This lets the crank know about a new contest it should monitor.